publicdocs/uscode/assets/md/titles/usc22/us/usc/t22/ch32/schI/ptII/sptii/m__us_usc_t22_s2174.md

  __References in Text__

     The Mutual Defense Assistance Control Act of 1951, referred to in subsec. (b), is [act Oct.
 26, 1951, ch.
 575][/us/act/1951-10-26/ch575], [65 Stat.
-644][/us/stat/65/644], as amended, which was classified generally to chapter 20A (§ 1611 et seq.) of this title prior to its supersedure by [section 2416(e) of Title 50][/us/usc/t50/s2416/e], Appendix, War and National Defense.
+644][/us/stat/65/644], as amended, which was classified generally to chapter 20A (§ 1611 et seq.) of this title prior to its supersedure by [section 4619(e) of Title 50][/us/usc/t50/s4619/e], War and National Defense.
 For complete classification of this Act to the Code, see Tables.

  __Amendments__